 It’s a decision I’ve never regretted.
 For me, work isn’t just work, but it should also be fun, interesting, rewarding, exciting—a vision I have embraced throughout my career and I share with those who work for me.

-Executive Vice President Emile Trombetti is one of the leaders of the Booz Allen’s federal U.S. Army business.
+Executive Vice President Emile Trombetti is a leader in Booz Allen’s federal U.S. Army business.
 Prior to this role, Emile led the business development function, which drove new business opportunities across the firm.
 In addition to that role, Emile was also responsible for the day-to-day IT operations of the Affordable Care Act website.

 Previously, he has focused on the firm’s technology capability, helping large and small federal and commercial organizations manage their IT, security, and cyber functions through internal and external sources.